Skip to content

 (2) selection, monitoring and replacement of diversified investment

 (3) approval, distribution and filing of required notices and reports (e.g., Form 5500, participant disclosures, etc.).
-Plan Committee Responsibilities
+Retirement plan governance chart

 THE PLAN COMMITTEE